 No. For various reasons, mainly because all conductors have some resistance, if you are wiring your house with Romex (which has NM-B insulation), there will be too much electricity loss through the temperature rising, which can cause problems like fires if there is nothing done.

 Also, the thin NM-B insulation is not designed to withstand the heat of a solar panel system, so it is likely to deteriorate over time.

 Also, not every type of NM-B has the same level of resistance to fire.
 For example, when exposed to flame, Romex only lasts for about 3 minutes.

 If you use Romex in a solar panel wiring setup, your wires will likely melt and catch fire after being exposed to sunlight for a few minutes.

 You may have asked yourself “can I use normal wire for solar panel?” before reading this article, but we hope we’ve given you the answer and have prepared you to choose the best solar cable for your solar energy system.
-You may still have more questions like “can I use ac cable for solar panel?” in which case you need to contact our technicians at Pas Solar, where you can buy solar material in Dubai.
+You may still have more questions like “can I use ac cable for solar panel?” in which case you need to contact our technicians at Pas Solar, where you can buy on grid solar inverter price in uae.